bchamberland/ReadMe/README.md

 * I value learning, and know that training up on a tech stack may not always be the fastest route to production.
 * I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, etc.

-### Feedback is very important to me.
-In situations where anonymous feedback is suggested, you’ll probably hear me suggesting that you provide direct feedback, though anonymous feedback is better than none.
-I’m dedicated to giving you clear and timely feedback and hope that you’ll give me the same.
-I believe that feedback requires three attributes:
-* Safety (you should feel safe to give and receive candid feedback)
-* Effort (neither you nor I should feel defensive about the feedback)
-* Benefit (giving/receiving feedback should have impact) Please let me know if I’m doing poorly on any of these attributes.
-I’ll return the favor!

 ### My time and attention are limited - I’d love your help!
 Practically speaking, the list of projects/problems I’m actively thinking about can only be about 4-5 items deep; beyond that, certain items will drop in priority.
 While I do my best to keep an active to-do list, I’ll need some help from my team.
 * If I’m getting too involved in a project that you think is going OK, please let me know you’ve got it!